sergiulucutar/MeshSurfaceParticles/readme.md

 [https://threejs.org/examples/?q=points#webgl_custom_attributes_points2](https://threejs.org/examples/?q=points#webgl_custom_attributes_points2)

 ## The "Fun" side
-I accidentally opened the glb from the original website in MS 3D Viewer and I noticed that by clicking the Vertec Color checkbox, the model colors would toggle.
+I accidentally opened the glb from the original website in MS 3D Viewer and I noticed that by clicking the Vertex Color checkbox, the model's colors would toggle.
 This is what made me go on the Vertex Color path.